Intro

 |

-Then we need a method to read data from the stream
+Then we need a method to read data from the stream into the read_buffer and

 finally attempt to decode this data into something more tangible like a message.